 NOTE 1: Mercy College Students are not permitted to park at 921 6th Avenue, also known as ACE and/or College Hill.
 If you park at 921 6th, Newbury Living (the building owner) will have your vehicle towed.
+The vehicle owner will be solely responsible for all towing and impound fees.

 NOTE 2: Parking in a spot marked for handicapped persons without the proper state-issued permit is a violation of state law.
-The College will contact the Des Moines Police Department when violations come to our attention which may result in fines and towing costs imposed on the vehicle owner.
+The College will contact the Des Moines Police Department when violations come to our attention.
+The vehicle owner will be solely responsible for all towing and impound fees.